cannam/repoint/README.md

  with it.
 This also means it doesn't care what language the source code is in or what build tool you use.

-Vext has one big advantage over "proper" package managers:
+In turn it has one big advantage over "proper" package managers:

- 1. It's equivalent to just checking out a bunch of repositories yourself, but with a neater interface.
+ 1. It is equivalent to cloning a bunch of repositories yourself, but with a neater interface.
 That makes it unintrusive, easy to understand, able to install libraries that aren't set up to be packages, and usable in other situations where there isn't a package manager ready to do the job.

 Installing Vext